 #7 Heirlooms and Sentimental Possessions May Be Sold

 Often people have special family heirlooms, family vacation homes or other sentimental possessions, that they want to ensure remain in the family and are not sold upon their death.
-If the property passes through intestacy, there is a greater likelihood that such property may be sold.
+If the property passes through intestacy, there is a greater likelihood that such a property may be sold.
 Having a valid will can ensure property treatment of such sentimental property.

 #8 Equal May Not Be “Fair”

-The intestacy statutes lean towards equal division of property to those within the same generation.
-For example, equal division among parents if you property passes to your parents, or equal division among children if your property passes to your children.
+The intestacy statutes lean towards an equal division of property to those within the same generation.
+For example, equal division among parents if your property passes to your parents, or equal division among children if your property passes to your children.
 The reality, for many, is that an equal distribution may not be a “fair” distribution.
-For example, parents with adult children often use wills to leave unequal amounts to their children due to particular circumstances.
+For example, parents with adult children often use wills to leave unequal amounts to their children because of particular circumstances.
 The parents may choose an unequal distribution because during lifetime they spent disproportionally more money putting one child through graduate school.
 Another common reason is that one child may have stayed close to home and taken on the caretaker role as the parents aged.